-• No change to Footnotes 5.111 and 5.115.
+• No change to Nos 5.111 and 5.115.

 • Support the measures and participate in the technical studies addressed in Resolution 207 (Rev. WRC-03) concerning the unauthorized use of and interference to frequencies in the bands allocated to the AM(R)S.